totalnoMartina/moon-child-yoga/README.md

 ## Footer

 Footer contains Facebook and Instagram links, which open in a new tab, and a middle link for getting back to the top of the page towards navigation.
 This is of value to the user because it provides social media links where we could get in touch with this yoga teacher and see more of her abilites and skills that make her who she is.
-The middle button "Back to top" is of value because it gives a chance to quickly navigate to the navigation and further easily.
+The middle button "Back to top" is valuable for accessing navigation with one click.

 ![Footer](readme-images/footer.png?raw=true)

 # Features left to implement

-Booking many types of Massage are considered as next step in making this website.
-The idea is to own her own yoga studio and have space for massage and options of many types of massage since at the moment Dominka is attending university in Poland to improve her massage skills.
-Adding Reiki to the page with more information is also a vision for the future of this website.
+Booking many types of Massage is one of the next steps in making this website.
+The idea is to own her own yoga studio and have space for massage and options of many types of massage since at the moment Dominka is attending University in Poland to improve her massage skills.
+Also, adding Reiki to the page with more information is a vision for the future of this website.

 # Testing